Van Cortlandt Park: Landmarks

 The Van Cortlandt House in the southern part of Van Cortlandt Park was erected by Frederick Van Cortlandt in 1748.
-This house still stands, making it the oldest surviving building in the Bronx.
+This house still stands, making it the oldest known surviving house in the Bronx.
 The estate the house sits on was of major importance during the American Revolution.
 Troops from both the British and Colonial American armies rested in this house during the time of war.
 The Van Cortlandt family owned the property until they decided to sell both the house and land to the City of New York in 1886.
 Ten years later, the house was restored as a museum displaying the culture and lifestyle of 18th-century families.
 It was added to the National Register of Historic Places in 1967 and became a National Historic Landmark in 1976.

 Near the museum is a 15-mile marker for the old Albany Post Road, which was relocated to its current position in 1934 after the road was rerouted.
 In 1938, officials at San Francisco's Golden Gate International Exposition gave a 4.5 ft walnut tree to the City of New York, who then planted the tree outside the museum in the place of another tree that had died.

 Vault Hill, the family burial ground, still exists.
 Located 169 ft above sea level, it is northeast of the Parade Ground and west of Tibbetts Brook and the Van Cortlandt Golf Course.
+There may have been an unmarked graveyard for Native Americans and African slaves, which was likely destroyed when the New York and Putnam Railroad line was built.
+Another graveyard exists for the Berrian family, who lived nearby during the 18th century and were related by marriage to the Tippetts.

 The Memorial Grove honors Bronxites who served in World War II and the Korean War.
 It is located by the road to the Van Cortlandt House, close to Broadway.
 Created in 1949, the grove contained a tree and a bronze plaque for each of the 39 soldiers who were memorialized.
 By the time the grove was renovated in 2011, there were only 18 plaques left.
 Restoration was completed in 2012.